vanshajkataria/vanshajkataria/README.md

 [![An image of @vanshaj_kataria's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/vanshaj_kataria)](https://holopin.io/@vanshaj_kataria)

 - 👋 Hey, I’m Vanshaj Kataria
-- 👀 I’m interested in iOS Development
+- 👀 En route to becoming a Software Developer
 - 🌱 I’m currently learning Web Development
 - 📫 Reach me on vanshajkataria3@gmail.com